 Sultan: this starts off with a gourmand blending of lemon & sweet vanilla but soon evolves into a full blown forest-y aroma with cedar, sandalwood, aromatic juniper, oudh and musk.
-There is also a noticeable oudh sourness to the fragrance; one that I've smelled in several other Al-Rehab oudh fragrances.
-Most notably Al-Sharquiah.
+The spice notes cardamom & cinnamon feature very highly, and there is also a noticeable oudh sourness to the fragrance; one that I've smelled in several other Al-Rehab oudh fragrances; most notably Al-Sharquiah.

-Crystal: A somewhat spicy but less sweet take on Thierry Mugler Angel.
+Crystal: a somewhat spicy but less sweet take on Thierry Mugler Angel.
 Lots of earthy smelling patchouli in this one.
-No oudh.

 This review is for Al Rehab perfume oils.